Mansiiv/Data_Mining/README.md

 # Data_Mining

-This assignments shows how I have used gpt-engineer to develop a application, to run unit tests, to refactor the code, etc.
+This assignment shows how I have used gpt-engineer to develop a application, to run unit tests, to refactor the code, etc.
 Step-by-step guide:

 **Setup:**